 + FRIDAYS + CATCH-ALL DAY +

 I designate Friday as my catch-all day.
 What does catch-all mean?
-Depending on the day and week, I use Fridays to get caught up on uncompleted tasks, menu planning, bill paying, laundry, a rotating cleaning task, or I just take the day off.
+Depending on the day and week, I use Fridays to get caught up on uncompleted tasks, menu planning, grocery shopping, bill paying, laundry, a rotating cleaning task, or I just take the day off.
 I like going into the weekend with a clean house so I can soak up as much family time possible.

 + SATURDAYS + SHEETS/TOWELS +

 Saturday is sheets and towels day.
 I find that doing a couple loads of sheets and towels on Saturdays helps in the laundry department.
 If everything works the way I want it to, I wash a load or two of white towels (I primarily have white towels because it simplifies the laundry) and one or two loads of sheets.
 I start right away in the morning and then by early afternoon clean sheets are on the beds and clean towels are folded and put away.
 It isn’t a non-stop Saturday of laundry, I just tend to the laundry when it needs to be switched from the washer to dryer and then from the dryer to folded and put away.
+Here’s a post has tips for keeping towels soft and fluffy.